-Breakfast 7:30-9:00
+Breakfast 8:00

-Lunch starts at 12:30
+Lunch 12:30

-Supper starts at 18:30
+Supper 18:00

-We are asked to please arrive punctually for meals.
+Food will be served for the first half hour only, so please arrive punctually.
 Each meal is followed by a half hour break to accommodate slow eaters and those who need a longer rest.